Malcolm Blight

 Malcolm Jack Blight AM (born 16 February 1950) is a former Australian rules footballer who played for and coached the North Melbourne Football Club in the Victorian Football League (VFL) and Woodville Football Club in the South Australian National Football League (SANFL).
 He also coached the Geelong Football Club, Adelaide Football Club and St Kilda Football Club.

-Blight is to date the only player to have kicked 100 goals in a season in both the VFL and the SANFL.
+Blight is the only player to have kicked 100 goals in a season in both the VFL and the SANFL.
 He is also one of three players to have won the Brownlow Medal and the Magarey Medal.
 He was an inaugural inductee Australian Football Hall of Fame in 1996 and was elevated to Legend status in 2017.
 In addition, he has captained the state representative sides of both Victoria and South Australia.